 Selecting A Salmon Beat To Promote

 Here’s what an agent should look for in a salmon beat (or encourage a beat to lift their operational game to comply with).
 A friendly informative beat ghillie, a clean & tidy salmon fishing hut, well maintained riverbanks, segregation between fly fishing areas and spinning fishing areas (Tay only), quiet boatmanship with no pool crashing bow waves, a quick boiling kettle, riverbank ghillie interaction at least a few times (even if briefly), fair boat share for where boats are included in the let, accurate fishing advice, ghillie monitoring of his rods for slow movers through pools, fair salmon pool rotations and generally keeping a watchful eye on beat fishing operations to ensure a great client experience.

 Jock Monteith Salmon Fishing Agent

 There’s a little bit of professional insight into what it takes to select a Scottish salmon beat wisely assuming the basic operational standards are in place.
 Most anglers would probably not be aware of the kind of selection process but this is the type of insight you can expect from an agent who has served their time on the riverbanks as a head ghillie prior to becoming an agent.
-A professional ‘time served’ salmon fishing agent’s beat recommendation can be valuable if you hadn’t previously been paying attention to these finer points of salmon beat operational standards and selection.
+A professional ‘time served’ salmon fishing agent’s beat recommendation can be valuable if you hadn’t previously been paying attention to these finer points of salmon beat operational standards.